-As of December 31, 2019, there are no outstanding bonds that are convertible into, or warrants or options to acquire shares issued by or on behalf of the Company.
-Dufry has certain share-based payments, the essentials of which are disclosed in the "Remuneration Report" on page 252 ff.
+As of December 31, 2020, the Company had no outstanding warrants or options to acquire shares issued by or on behalf of the Company.
+Dufry has certain share-based payments, the essentials of which are disclosed in the "Remuneration Report" on page 268 ff.